 Similar Posts

-This is an episode of Reality Asserts Itself, produced on May 9, 2014.
-Colonel Lawrence Wilkerson says US foreign policy is made by the oligarchs.
+This is an episode of Reality Asserts Itself, produced on October 2, 2014.
+Mr. Donahue says that corporate media doesn’t rock the boat; it is the boat.

 I wonder if this conversation might have benefited from a stepping away from the format of trying to convince the other, to trying to as good as possible describe yourself what the other person’s pov is?